stephanschorer/steamonlinetimetracker/README.md

 You will need three tasks.
 - One that starts the process in the background (we will name it **SteamIdler**)
 - One that stops the process if you exit Steam (we will name it **SteamIdlerExit**)
-- And one that re-enables the start process if you do not exit Steam before shutting down your pc
+- And one that re-enables the start process if you did not exit Steam before shutting down your pc (we will name it **SteamIdlerTaskEnableOnStart**)

 But before you can create the tasks, you will need to enable the logging for application starts/stops:
 1. Start and enter secpol.msc into the Run box